-Canon 50D versus Canon 60D
+Canon 50D vs 60D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is somewhat smaller (3 percent) than the Canon 50D.
 Moreover, the 60D is markedly lighter (8 percent) than the 50D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-|Canon 50D»||146 mm||108 mm||74 mm||822 g||800||Y||Aug 2008||1,299||discont.||check|
+|Canon 50D»||146 mm||108 mm||74 mm||822 g||800||Y||Aug 2008||1,299||-||Canon 50D|

-|Canon 60D (⇒ lft)||145 mm||106 mm||79 mm||755 g||1100||Y||Aug 2010||1,399||discont.||check|
+|Canon 60D«||145 mm||106 mm||79 mm||755 g||1100||Y||Aug 2010||1,399||-||Canon 60D|

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-While the two cameras under review share the same sensor size, the 60D offers a higher resolution of 17.9 megapixel, compared with 15.1 MP of the 50D.
-This megapixel advantage translates into a 9 percent gain in linear resolution.
+While the two cameras under review share the same sensor size, the 60D offers a higher resolution of 17.9 megapixels, compared with 15.1 MP of the 50D.
+This megapixels advantage translates into a 9 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the 60D has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.31μm versus 4.69μm for the 50D).
 However, it should be noted that the 60D is much more recent (by 2 years) than the 50D, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras cannot only take still pictures, but also record videos.
 The 60D indeed provides for movie recording, while the 50D does not.
 The highest resolution format that the 60D can use is 1080/30p.